-- \$2.8 million increase in salaries primarily due to union contract raises, raising the Living Wage as per City Code to \$16.17 per hour, and a 3% across-the-board raise for all permanent non-union employees. - \$2.1 million increase in sales tax due to favorable returns in Q2 and favorable forecasts in Q3 and Q4 of 2021. - \$1.1 million increase in federal aid due to successfully being awarded a SAFER grant (\$3.3 million over a 3-year period). - \$734,000 decrease in debt service (\$17,967,628 to \$17,232,932). - \$2.9 million decrease in landfill revenue as a result of our efforts to extend the life of the landfill and plan for the future of solid waste removal. - \$1.2 million to continue filling the capital reserve fund created in 2021.
+- \$3 million increase in salaries primarily due to union contract raises, raising the Living Wage as per City Code to \$16.17 per hour, and a 3% across-the-board raise for all permanent non-union employees.\ - \$2.8 million increase in sales tax due to favorable returns in 2021 and a favorable forecast in 2022.\ - \$1.1 million increase in federal aid due to successfully being awarded a SAFER grant (\$3.3 million over a 3-year period). - \$734,000 decrease in debt service (\$17,967,628 to \$17,232,932). - \$2.9 million decrease in landfill revenue as a result of our efforts to extend the life of the landfill and plan for the future of solid waste removal. - \$1.2 million to continue filling the capital reserve fund created in 2021.
 This fund will be used for the purchase of various vehicles, equipment, and other items not considered desirable for borrowing. - \$2 million loss in various revenues, including Police Overtime details, parking meter receipts, and the conclusion of the Cities RISE Grant. - \$2.5 million increase in our request for Capital City Funding based on the value of untaxed State property that unduly burdens our tax base - a request we will continue to fight to make permanent. - \$7.1 million increase in federal aid due to use of revenue replacement funds. - \$25 million allocation of funds from the \$80.7 million received by the City of Albany as a result of the American Rescue Plan.